jeff-hykin/tamu_csce_635_labs/lab1/instructions/week3.md

 ## Due when?

-In person Fri Feb 23
+In person by Fri March 1st

 ## What needs to be done